De Sitter–Schwarzschild metric: Nariai solution

 The two parameters a and b give the black hole mass and the cosmological constant respectively.
 In higher dimensions, the power law for the black hole part is faster.

-When a is small, ƒ(r) has two zeros at positive values of r, which are the location of the black hole and cosmological horizon respectively.
+When a is small, f(r) has two zeros at positive values of r, which are the location of the black hole and cosmological horizon respectively.
 As the parameter a increases, keeping the cosmological constant fixed, the two positive zeros come closer.
 At some value of a, they collide.

 Approaching this value of a, the black hole and cosmological horizons are at nearly the same value of r.
-But the distance between them doesn't go to zero, because ƒ(r) is very small between the two zeros, and the square root of its reciprocal integrates to a finite value.
-If the two zeros of ƒ are at R + ε and R − ε taking the small ε limit while rescaling r to remove the ε dependence gives the Nariai solution.
+But the distance between them doesn't go to zero, because f(r) is very small between the two zeros, and the square root of its reciprocal integrates to a finite value.
+If the two zeros of f are at R + ε and R − ε taking the small ε limit while rescaling r to remove the ε dependence gives the Nariai solution.